mindsdb/mindsdb-docs-old/mindsdb-docs/docs/integrations/CallSageMakerEndpoint.md

 ## [call.py](https://github.com/mindsdb/mindsdb-sagemaker-container/blob/master/local_test/call.py) Script

 The required arguments are:

-* endpoint - the name of the SageMaker endpoint
+* endpoint - The name of the SageMaker endpoint.
-* dataset - the location of test dataset
+* dataset - The location of test dataset.
-* content type - mime type of the data
+* content type - The mime type of the data.

 ```python